Kwpolska/chriswarrick.com/stories/contact.rst

 .. title: Contact
-.. slug: contact
+.. slug: index
 .. date: 2013-02-07 00:00:00
 .. link:
-.. description:
+.. description: Contact me!

 I am a Pythonista (also writing {ba,z,}sh scripts and, unfortunately, PHP).
 You can find some of my projects at `GitHub <https://github.com/Kwpolska>`_.